estevesjh/Xpipe/README.md

 Section `[Mode]`: choose the steps to run the code.
 It is bolean `True` or `False`.

 If `[parallel]`, you might choose the number of cores and the number of jobs per time.
 The `batchStart` and `batchMax` parameters are integers values that are used as index in the input catalog.

+In the file `codes/main.py` go to line 17 and change the header of the function getConfig.
+In the userConfigFile variable put the whole path of the `./Xpipe_Config.ini` file.

 ### Run the code
 After all the steps above, you just run: